Experience relief from TMJ pain through gentle, safe, and effective chiropractic care at Freitag Family Chiropractic in the Twin Cities.

 Imbalances between the muscles that open and close the jaw are the most common culprit.

-Conservative treatments, like those provided in our Blomington, MN clinic, can be as effective as any surgery for most patients with TMJ Disorder.
+Like those provided in our Bloomington, MN clinic, conservative treatments can be as effective as any surgery for most patients with TMJ Disorder.

 Treatment consists of light massage for tight jaw muscles, gentle mobilization to restore movement to restricted joints (including your neck and upper back), and prescribing exercises to improve flexibility.

-Activator chiropractic is extremely effective at relieving TMJ pain and restoring proper alignment and motion to the mandible or jaw bone.
+Activator chiropractic is highly effective at relieving TMJ pain and restoring proper alignment and motion to the mandible or jaw bone.

 The Activator Technique TMJ Testing Exam identifies the mandible-temporal bone misalignment or dysfunction and guides the gentle correction of the joint.

-When performing the adjustment, the thumb is used as a force buffer to ensure a specific and gentle correction.
+The thumb is used as a force buffer to ensure a specific and gentle correction when performing the adjustment.

 Further Treatment Recommendations